tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 this time.
 Support for 802.11n and ac is evolving.
 Some additional details are as follows:

-* 802.11g does not support 9 microseconds slot
 * 802.11e TXOP is not supported
 * BSSBasicRateSet for 802.11b has been assumed to be 1-2 Mbit/s
 * BSSBasicRateSet for 802.11a/g has been assumed to be 6-12-24 Mbit/s